John Hendy, Baron Hendy: Legal career

-In 1984–5, he represented the National Union of Mineworkers in the civil litigation arising out of the Miners' Strike.
+In 1984–85, he represented the National Union of Mineworkers in the civil litigation arising out of the Miners' Strike.
 He took silk in 1987.
-In 1991, he was one of four QCs, along with Michael Mansfield, Geoffrey Robertson and Kevin Garnett, acting for the National Union of Mineworkers against claims that they had handled funds inappropriately during the miner's strike of 1984–85.
-In 1992 he represented mining unions at the High Court against attempts to close 31 coal mines.
+In 1991, Hendy was one of four QCs, along with Michael Mansfield, Geoffrey Robertson and Kevin Garnett, acting for the National Union of Mineworkers against claims that they had handled funds inappropriately during the miners' strike of 1984–85.
+In 1992 he represented mining unions in the High Court against attempts to close 31 coal mines.

 In 1995, he acted for National Union of Journalists (NUJ) member Dave Wilson in the Wilson and Palmer v United Kingdom case that ended discrimination against trade unionists.

 In April 1999, Hendy became head of Old Square Chambers, in succession to John Melville Williams.
 By that year, judgments in 76 of his cases had been published in law reports.

-Hendy is well known for representing the relatives of the victims of the Ladbroke Grove and Southall rail accidents.
+Hendy became better known for representing the relatives of the victims of the Ladbroke Grove and Southall rail accidents.

-He retired as head of Old Square Chambers in 2009.
+Hendy retired as head of Old Square Chambers in 2009.